dropwizard/dropwizard/docs/source/getting-started.rst

 The `threads resource <http://localhost:8081/threads>`_ allows you to quickly get a thread dump of all the threads running in that process.

+.. hint:: When a Jetty worker thread is handling an incoming HTTP request, the thread name is set to
+          the method and URI of the request.
+This can be *very* helpful when debugging a poorly-behaving request.

 The `healthcheck resource <http://localhost:8081/healthcheck>`_ runs the :ref:`health check class we wrote <gs-healthcheck>`.
 You should see something like this::